 The following is the main result of this section.

-\begin{thm}[Topological implies metric finite type] If $f: X \to X$ is topologically finite type with respect to $\UUU_0$, then when $X$ is equipped with metric $d_\varepsilon$ constructed in \S \ref{subsecn:metric_cxc}, $f$ is metrically finite type, and the constant $C$ in the definition of finite type can be taken to be $1$. \end{thm}
+\begin{thm}[Topological implies metric finite type] If $f: X \to X$ is topologically finite type with respect to $\UUU_0$, then when $X$ is equipped with metric $d_\varepsilon$ constructed in \S \ref{subsecn:metric_cxc}, $f$ is metric finite type, and the constant $C$ in the definition of metric finite type can be taken to be $1$. \end{thm}

 \begin{cor} Let $f: S^2 \to S^2$ be a postcritically finite Thurston map which is topologically cxc with respect to an open covering $\UUU_0$.
-Then in the metric $d_\varepsilon$, $f$ is finite type, and up to {\em similarity}, there are only finitely many possibilities for the sets $U \in \mathbf{U}$. \end{cor}
+Then in the metric $d_\varepsilon$, $f$ is metric finite type, and up to {\em similarity}, there are only finitely many possibilities for the sets $U \in \mathbf{U}$. \end{cor}

 In \S \ref{secn:fsr} we will discuss the implications of this corollary for finite subdivision rules.